Reproducing Kernel Hilbert Spaces for Virtual Persistence Diagrams: Reproducing kernel Hilbert spaces

-and an RKHS $\mathcal H_\nu$ of functions on $K(X,A)$.
-Our goal in this section is to show that, for the heat measures $\nu_t$ built from the Dirichlet symbol $\lambda$ in Definition~\ref{def:heat-measure}, every $f\in\mathcal H_{\nu_t}$ is globally $\rho$-Lipschitz with an explicit constant controlled by the same spectral integrals of $\mathrm{Lip}_\rho(\chi_\theta)$ (or $\lambda(\theta)$) that appear in Section~\ref{subsec:lipschitz-heat}.
-Conceptually, this identifies the heat RKHS as a space of stable topological features of virtual diagrams, and prepares the ground for the finite-dimensional random Fourier feature layer in Section~\ref{subsec:heat-rff}.
+In this section we show that the heat measures $\nu_t$ from Equation~\eqref{eq:heat-measure} produce RKHSs whose functions are globally Lipschitz (Definition~\ref{def:Lip-seminorm}) with respect to the VPD metric.
+The resulting bounds are controlled by the same spectral quantities governing the individual characters, namely their VPD Lipschitz seminorms and Dirichlet energies (Equation~\eqref{eq:lambda-dirichlet}).
+Consequently, the resulting RKHS functions are built primarily from Fourier modes with small Dirichlet energy.
+This provides a class of stable topological features on virtual persistence diagrams and prepares the ground for the finite-dimensional random Fourier feature constructions in Equation~\eqref{eq:heat-rff-map}.